mamba-org/mamba/docs/source/usage/specs.rst

 .. note::

-   Creating :cpp:type:`Channel <mamba::specs::Channel>` objects this way, while highly customizable, can be very verbose.
+   Creating |Channel| objects this way, while highly customizable, can be very verbose.
    In practice, one can create a ``ChannelContext`` with ``ChannelContext.make_simple`` or ``ChannelContext.make_conda_compatible`` to compute and hold all these parameters from a ``Context`` (itself getting its values from all the configuration sources).
-   ``ChannelContext.make_channel`` can then directly construct a :cpp:type:`Channel <mamba::specs::Channel>` from a string.
+   ``ChannelContext.make_channel`` can then directly construct a
+   |Channel| from a string.

 Version